madflojo/automatron/docs/configure.md

       ip: 0.0.0.0
       port: 8000
     # NMAP Scanning
-    nmap:
-      target: 10.0.0.1/8
-      flags: -sP
-      interval: 40
+    roster:
+      hosts:
+        - 10.0.0.1
 ```

-Each plugin has unique configuration details, the specifics of these plugins can be found in the [plugin](plugins/index.md) documentation.
+Each plugin has unique configuration details, additional discovery plugins can be found in the [Automatron Plugins](https://github.com/Automatron-Plugins) project.

 At this point Automatron has been configured.
 We can now move on to creating our own [Runbooks](runbooks/index.md).